 Why does my dog need canine physiotherapy?

-Many dogs can benefit from physiotherapy, whether you have a working or performance dog who needs to be at the top of their game, an elderly dog who is starting to struggle with arthritis and reduced mobility, or a dog rehabilitating from an ongoing issue such as hip dysplasia or an operation, for example cruciate surgery.
-All of these dogs can benefit from targeted increase in strength, muscle mass, weight bearing, range of motion and flexibility in their joints.
+Lots of dogs can benefit from physiotherapy whether you have a working or performance dog who needs to be at the top of their game, an elderly dog who is starting to struggle with arthritis and reduced mobility or a dog rehabilitating from an ongoing issue such as hip dysplasia or an operation for example crucial surgery.
+All of these dogs can benefit from targeting increase in strength, muscle mass, weight bearing and range of motion and flexibility in their joints.

 What areas can be addressed through my dog’s physiotherapy plan?

 - Areas of tight/low muscle tone.
 Dogs should have a general good muscle mass.
 If your dog is under-developed or really low toned in one area, comparison to another, this can mean your dog is not using that area.
 This is putting addition strain on the other soft tissue structures that are working hard and is likely to result in injury later down the line.
 Equally those areas which your dog is overusing can get tight and sore.
 Sessions of physiotherapy include work to help these areas of extreme muscle tone.